epson121/Ruby/README.md

 - /clrs ~=> algorithms from "Introduction to algorithms"

-This repositoriy is constantly being updated.
+This repository is constantly being updated.